Yuliang-Liu/Curve-Text-Detector/README.md

 <!-- <img src="images/table.png" width="100%"> -->
 <img src="images/detect_results.png" width="100%">

-More details can be found on our paper. (coming soon)
+More details can be found on our paper.
+(Updating)

 # Labeling tool
   For labeling tool and other information about the gound truths, please refer to data/README.md.